-Firstly, you can arrange for your celebrant or wedding planner to welcome your family, in-laws and close friends with a song.
+So it begins with your wedding celebrant who welcomes your family, in-laws and close friends [with or without a song].
 The right melody describes your emotions.
 Better still it settles all and sundry in and makes them feel comfortable.
-It pleases the wedding guests and prepares everyone for the civil ceremony service.
+It pleases the wedding guests, prepares everyone for the ceremony and the moment of real joy.

 •Tip 2 – Processional

-Secondly, make your walk down the aisle an impressive jaw-dropping moment.
-With a wedding march song your entrance will be extra special.
-It will mark a significant step to the threshold of your new life.
+Another thing, make your walk down the aisle an impressive jaw-dropping moment.
+With an awesome wedding march song your entrance will be extra special.
+It will mark a significant step to the threshold of your new married life.

 • Tip 3 – Opening

-The celebrant welcomes your core family members with a warm handshake.
-Plus, greets them and your specially selected guests with a speech about the worth and beauty of love.
-After that, they share their opening thoughts about your nuptials.
+The celebrant acknowledges your core family members with a warm welcome.
+Plus, greets them and your specially selected guests with a speech about the meaning of marriage or/and the beauty of love.
+After that, they share their opening thoughts about your togetherness.

-Before the readings or reciting of the poetry.
-The wedding celebrant makes their speech and introduces the guest speaker (optional).
-With a personally chosen song, your family members’ reading, affirmations or romantic poems can be amplified.
+Before the heartwarming readings or reciting of romantic poetry, the celebrant makes their speech and introduces the guest speaker (optional).
+With a personally chosen song, your family members’ reading and blessings can be amplified.

 • Tip 5 – Declaratory words

 In addition to declaratory words you must confirm that you are both free to marry each other.
-Contracting words are also obligatory (UK only).
-However, a symbolic marriage does not require you to repeat the statement after the celebrant.
-This part of your ceremony can be re-enacted with choral music accompaniment.
+Contracting words are obligatory (UK only).
+However, a symbolic marriage does not require this statement to be uttered.
+This part of your ceremony is nice with choral music accompaniment.

-Involve your family and wedding guests in the leaving procession.
+Finally, involve guests in the leaving procession.
 Allow them to follow you up the aisle with a sing-a-long or up-tempo song.
-This is a magnificent finale to a monumental wedding ceremony.
-Or else, grant permission to wedding celebrant to share a few words of marriage wisdom.
+This is a magnificent finale to a symbolic wedding ceremony.
+Or else, the celebrant can share a few words of marriage wisdom.
 Incidentally, the parting words are the linchpin of the ceremony and bring everyone together.